Oil & Gas in the UK

 As illustrated in Figure 9, below, production of oil from existing fields typically declines over time as reservoir pressure falls.
 For overall production to increase generally requires several large fields (or major incremental projects in existing fields) to come onstream.
 Failing that, overall production will continue to decline.

 Figure 9.
 UK crude oil production by start-up year of field

-Source: OGA, Petroleum Production Reporting System, June 2021
+Source: NSTA, Petroleum Production Reporting System, March 2023

 The underlying data presented in Figure 9 above are available on request from the UK EITI Secretariat.